pooaras/codechef_starters77/README.md

 Tom and Jerry Chase
 soluton:
 <code>
-/* package codechef; // don't place package name! */

 import java.util.*;
 import java.lang.*;
 import java.io.*;

-/* Name of the class has to be "Main" only if the class is public. */ class Codechef
+class Codechef
 {
 	public static void main (String[] args) throws java.lang.Exception